AUEB-BALab/web/content/members/apapadopoulos.md

 **Alexios Papadopoulos Siountris** is an undergraduate Computer Science student in Athens University of Business and Economics (AUEB).

 His main research interests are Software Engineering and Compiler Testing.

+Within BALab he is contributing to the [Hephaestus compiler checker](https://github.com/hephaestus-compiler-project/hephaestus) as a Google Summer of Code student for the GFOSS 2022 cycle.